Andrew Ng: Post-Coursera work

 In 2019, Ng launched a new course "AI for Everyone".
 This is a non-technical course designed to help people understand AI's impact on society and its benefits and costs for companies, as well as how they can navigate through this technological revolution.

 Venture capital

 Ng is the chair of the board for Woebot Labs, a psychological clinic that uses data science to provide cognitive behavioral therapy.
 It provides a therapy chatbot to help treat depression, among other things.

 He is also a member of the board of directors for drive.ai, which uses AI for self-driving cars and was acquired by Apple in 2019.

-Through Landing AI, he also focuses on democratizing AI technology and lowering the barrier for entrance to businesses and developers.
+Through LandingAI, he also focuses on democratizing AI technology and lowering the barrier for entrance to businesses and developers.

 Publications and awards

 Ng is also the author or co-author of over 300 publications in robotics, and related fields.
 His work in computer vision and deep learning has been featured often in press releases and reviews.